GIScience/gis-training-resource-center/content/Wiki/en_qgis_table_functions_wiki.md

 ## Statistics by Categories

-- Create aggregated statistics for categories
+- Create aggregated statistics for categories.
 - For which fields in the attribute table should statistics be calculated?
 - Which field in the attribute table contains the category?